tkellogg/dura/README.md

-Dura is a background process that watches your Git repositories and makes hidden commits.
+Dura is a background process that watches your Git repositories and commits your uncommitted changes without impacting HEAD, current branch or the Git index (staged files).
 If you ever get into an "oh snap!" situation where you think you just lost days of work, checkout a `dura` branch and recover.

 Without `dura`, you use Ctrl-Z in your editor to get back to a good state.
 Thats's so 2021.
 Computers crash, and Crl-Z only works on files independently.
 Dura snapshots changes across the entire repository as-you-go, so you can revert to "4 hours ago" instead of "hit Ctrl-Z